Overview of Lavender Essential Oil

 13. Linalyl acetate and linalool of Lavender oil Reduce Fatigue

-Relaxant and sedative properties of linalyl acetate and linalool is beneficial for reduction of fatigue and pain level in hemodialysis patients and improve sleep quality without any side effects (24).
+Relaxant and sedative properties of linalyl acetate and linalool are beneficial for the reduction of fatigue and pain levels in hemodialysis patients and improve sleep quality without any side effects (24).

 14. Anti-allergic properties of Lavender oil

-Lavender essential oil prevents the entry of chemical compound in the cell.
+Lavender essential oil prevents the entry of chemical compounds into the cell.
 Therefore, lavender oil possesses the ability to inhibit mast cell-mediated immediate-type allergic reactions (25).

 15. Treat ulcer

-Lavender essential oil reduces inflammation level, ulcer size, healing time and pain relief than other antibiotics and increased rate of mucosal repair within 3 days of treatment (26).
+Lavender essential oil reduces inflammation level, ulcer size, healing time, and pain relief than other antibiotics and increased the rate of mucosal repair within 3 days of treatment (26).